wikirona/wikirona/trials/README.md

 * [WHO announces they want to co-ordinate trials on Covid-19](https://www.who.int/dg/speeches/detail/who-director-general-s-opening-remarks-at-the-media-briefing-on-covid-19---18-march-2020).

-# Implementation
+# Proof of Concept

-## Input forms (prelimminary)
+## Editor Application
+* API + Website + Mobile App
+* Authentication/Authorization for write access, possibly per site

-As a consideration inputing should be as fast as possible, with as little typing as possible, work well on mobile/tablet/desktop.
+* As a consideration inputing should be as fast as possible, with as little typing as possible, work well on mobile/tablet/desktop.
 Ideally Android/iOS/browser.

 ### Form for testing institution details
 * Institution Name